Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Predictably Irrational by Dan Ariely
+1. Mengele - Unmasking the Angel of Death by David Marwell
 2. Slewfoot by Brom

-### Current Book Completed Count as of 11/7/24
+### Current Book Completed Count as of 11/16/24

-Non-fiction - 11\
+Non-fiction - 12\
 Fiction - 15